 In 2004, Nelson began recording “Encounters,” a radio series about “observations, experiences and reflections on the world around us.”
 He created about one hundred 29-minute episodes, recorded in the field, exploring wild Alaska through different forms of knowledge.
-Nelson currently collaborates on films that explore similar themes as well as SalmonWorld, which shows the significance of salmon in Alaska through stories and videos, photographs and sounds, art and antics.
-He continues to capture natural sounds, including a library of soundscapes recorded in Alaska’s national parks.
+His most recent project before his death was collaborating on films that explore similar themes as well as SalmonWorld, which shows the significance of salmon in Alaska through stories and videos, photographs and sounds, art and antics.
+He was capturing natural sounds, including a library of soundscapes recorded in Alaska’s national parks.

 Nelson was Alaska’s tenth Writer Laureate.
-Other honors include the Lannan Literary Award for Creative Nonfiction; the Sigurd Olson Nature Writing Award for “Heart and Blood: Living with Deer in America,” his latest book; and a Lifetime Achievement Award from the Alaska Conservation Foundation.
+Other honors included the Lannan Literary Award for Creative Nonfiction; the Sigurd Olson Nature Writing Award for “Heart and Blood: Living with Deer in America,” his last book; and a Lifetime Achievement Award from the Alaska Conservation Foundation.

 It is impossible to experience Nelson’s work without being infected by his exuberant joy in wild Alaska.
-In one of his favorite episodes of “Encounters,” titled “Moose,” Nelson narrates one of his closest encounters with two of Alaska’s most charismatic animals: “Oh my god, that moose is running right toward me, it’s gotten wind of the grizzly bear, holy mackerel, life is exciting!” he exclaims.
-After moving out of the way, he reflects, “It’s that kind of excitement that makes you feel like the luckiest person in the world to be here in Alaska.”
+In one of his favorite episodes of “Encounters,” titled “Moose,” Nelson narrated an especially close encounter with two of Alaska’s most charismatic animals: “Oh my god, that moose is running right toward me, it’s gotten wind of the grizzly bear, holy mackerel, life is exciting!” he exclaimed.
+After moving out of the way, he reflected, “It’s that kind of excitement that makes you feel like the luckiest person in the world to be here in Alaska.”

 © Richard Nelson.